gehuhaldwani/techgeeks/src/content/posts/2023-08-27-registeration-codenova.md

 The choice for Round 2 is given at the end of the quiz.

-* * *
+---

 ## UPDATE: CODENOVA Round 2

 Dear Participants,

 Thank you for your enthusiastic participation in CodeNova Round 1 Quiz.
 Your dedication to showcasing technical prowess is impressive.
 Congrats to those in Round 2!
 Your skills shine, and we're excited for the next stage.

 To those who didn't advance to the Second Round: We want you to know that your participation has been invaluable.
 The competition was tough, and your efforts and insights have been recognized.
 Remember, success is a journey, and each challenge is an opportunity to learn and grow.
 Your dedication to improving your skills is commendable, and we encourage you to keep pushing your boundaries.

 Your passion for technology drives the community.
 The journey continues—explore, innovate, embrace challenges.
 We're excited about your future successes.

-Best regards,
+Best regards,\
 Team TechGeeks

 ### Selected Students for Round 2: